ckan/ckan/doc/maintaining/cli.rst

 reads for example to know which database it should use.
 As you'll see in the examples below, this option can be given as ``-c`` for short.

+The config file (ckan.ini) will generally be located in the /etc/ckan/default/ directory however it can be located in any directory on the host machine

 ``command`` should be replaced with the name of the CKAN command that you wish to execute.
 Most commands have their own subcommands and options.